Weihnachtsmarkt Hof

 12. December 2024

-Unfortunately, I can't give a positive review of the Christmas market in Hof this year.
+Unfortunately, I can't rate the Christmas market in Hof positively this year.
 The design and offerings are miserable, very few stalls, and much more expensive than other Christmas markets.
 Other Christmas markets in the region are worlds better, I have to say.

 pcmasterDE